25 Creative Wedding Rituals That Symbolize Unity

 Pass the Rings Around

 Include guests in the ceremony by having each person bless your bands.
-Prior to this couple's wedding, two friends took custody of the couple's rings, tying them to two handkerchiefs (one of which was passed down for generations on the groom's side).
-One ring went down one side of the aisle and the other went down the opposite, with every guest having a chance to hold the rings and bestow their blessings and positive thoughts toward the marriage.
+Send one ring down one side of the aisle and the other down the opposite, giving every guest a chance to hold our rings and bestow their blessings and positive thoughts toward your marriage.

 Create a Time Capsule

-For a sort of purifying ritual, you and your groom could either perform a "washing of the feet" or have your officiant pour a pitcher of water over your hands.
-The act symbolizes the release of any past emotional blocks, so both parties can enter the marriage with open hearts.
+The act of washing your spouse's feet (or their hands, if you prefer!) symbolizes the release of any past emotional blocks, so both parties can enter the marriage with open hearts.
 This cleansing ceremony works especially well in outdoor weddings where messiness is not a concern.
 Indoors, couples can hold their hands over a bowl or share a goblet of water to symbolize the purity of love.

 Paint a Picture

 If you and your groom are artistic—or your officiant is—express your emotions during your union with a collaborative piece of art.
-This couple's officiant, an artist, led them pair through a painting.
+This couple's officiant, an artist, led the pair through a painting.

 Or Freehand a Sketch

-This creative couple dreamed up one unique unity ceremony: to draw a blind contour of each other while never looking down at the paper.
-In this way, they were able to focus on each other and demonstrate a mutual sense of humor.
+Even better?
+Draw a blind contour of each other while never looking down at the paper.
+This way, you'll be able to focus on each other and show off a mutual sense of humor—something that clearly brought you together.